-When it comes to emergency preparedness, a vacuum sealer is a truly useful tool and its applications are limited only by your imagination.
+When it comes to emergency preparedness, a vacuum sealer is a truly useful tool.
+Its applications are limited only by your imagination.
 While many people will use it just for bagging food, this ingenious device can be exploited to accomplish a multitude of preparedness tasks.

-Exposure to air can cause food to spoil and the presence of oxygen allows for the growth of bacteria and mold.
+Exposure to air can cause food to spoil and you will waste a lot of money.
+The presence of oxygen allows for the growth of bacteria and mold.
 Most foods contain oxidizing enzymes that lead to spoilage if exposed to air.
 Vacuum sealing is a method that was initially developed to help families preserve their leftovers and diminish the national food waste.
 Since vacuum sealing helps your remove air from a plastic bag or container and seal it closed, there are many items that can benefit from these properties.

 How does a vacuum sealer work?

-The bags designed for vacuum sealers play also an important role in having an airtight package and they come in various sizes and forms.
+The bags designed for vacuum sealers play also an important role in having an airtight package.
+These bags come in various sizes and forms.
 We have the pouches that open on just one end and we have the rolls that are open on both ends.
-There are also the zipper bags that have a zip lock opening system and these are used when you need to have frequent access to your items.
+There are also the zipper bags that have a zip lock opening system.
+These can be used when you need to have frequent access to your items.
 Some of the bags available on the market can also be boiled, so make sure you get the ones that fit your needs.

 Using a vacuum sealer to preserve your food

 These ingenious devices can help you avoid freezer burn, wilted and spoiled food.
 In the long run, you will save money by reducing your food waste.
-Most preppers I know prefer to use a vacuum sealer to seal food supplies bought in bulk since it prolongs the life of the foods and it protects it from critters.
+Most preppers that I know prefer to use a vacuum sealer to seal food supplies bought in bulk.
+It is a good practice since it prolongs the life of the foods and it protects it from critters.
 Here are their tips when it comes to sealing your food:

 Using a vacuum sealer for other preparedness tasks

-When people buy a vacuum sealer they fail to see its full potential and as I’ve said previously, they will use it just to preserve food.
+When people buy a vacuum sealer they fail to see its full potential.
+As I’ve said previously, they will use it just to preserve food.
 If you are preparedness-like minded, you can find many uses for it and here are just a few of my tips:

 - You can use it to seal prep meals (either fully or partially).